-Welcome to our new searchable database of education resources created by NOAA and our partners.
-If you have issues or feedback, please let us know by filling out our feedback form offsite link or emailing us at education@noaa.gov.
+Welcome to our searchable database of education resources created by NOAA and our partners.
+If you have issues or feedback, please let us know by filling out our feedback form offsite link or sending us an email at education@noaa.gov.

 - Marine life